Data-Driven Active Power Flow Modeling: A Behavioral Systems Approach: Case Study

-Figure~\ref{fig:boxplot} shows the distribution of the solve times for all $336$ steps.
-It can be seen that the convex data-driven \ac{mpc} achieves the shortest median solve time, followed by the reference \ac{mpc}, both with a similar variance.
-The nonconvex data-driven \ac{mpc} has a more than three times longer median solve time compared to the convex one but shows a significantly smaller variance.
-The generalized data-driven \ac{mpc} is the most computationally demanding and about a magnitude slower than the convex data-driven \ac{mpc}.
-This increased computation time stems from the additional decision variables and constraints.
-However, given a sampling time of $30$ minutes, the solve times are no bottleneck for the system at hand.
+Figure~\ref{fig:boxplot} shows the distribution of the solve times for all $336$ time steps.
+The convex data-driven \ac{mpc} achieves the shortest median solve time of $0.08\unit{s}$, followed by the reference \ac{mpc} at $0.18\unit{s}$ and the nonconvex data-driven \ac{mpc} at $0.33\unit{s}$, which has the highest median solve time.
+Given a sampling time of $30$ minutes, the maximum solve times are well within the real-time requirements of the system at hand, demonstrating the applicability of the proposed approaches.